WokLibCodeClub/.github/profile/README.md

 - Variable names must begin with a letter or the underscore character, never a number; and they can't have any spaces in them.

-- It's a good idea to avoid calling variables with the same name as a Python function, like <code>print</code>
+- It's a good idea to avoid calling variables with the same name as a Python function, like <code>print</code> or <code>input</code> or <code>name</code>.

+- In addition there are some prohibited words (called keywords) that you absolutely ***can't*** use for variable names.
+These are:

+and, as, assert, break, class, continue, def, del, elif, else, except, exec, finally, for, from, global, if, import, in, is, lambda, not, or, pass, print, raise, return, try, while, with, yield

 For more experience Python coders we suggest you continue solving our *Python Challenges* which you can find at this link: